 From The Republic of Tea’s site: “Within the double walls of these lightweight glass cups, tea appears to float.
 More than merely an artful touch, the design insulates and eliminates condensation (and the need for coasters), making these glasses among the most pleasant and practical to use for hot or iced tea.”

-I’ve got a house full of good glass, from all the major wine glass producers; but, what I’ve found at Pete’s from my morning cappuccino has just become my absolute favorite glass… The stem is gone, and there’s something comforting in that.
+I’ve got a house full of good glass, from all the major wine glass producers; but, what I’ve found from my morning cappuccino vessel has just become my absolute favorite glass… The stem is gone, and there’s something comforting in that.
 The innovation, for me, isn’t so much the globe shape…that’s been done well by others, too.
 What hasn’t been done by others, though, is a “glass within a glass” construction.
 This is what’s rocking my world.

 This glass is made for hot or cold beverages, with the benefit of keeping the temperature of the beverage what it is as it enters the glass, for quite a while.
 So, now imagine a slightly chilled white wine… and that wine is going to pretty much hold its temperature as you enjoy your favorite… name the variety.
 A continually chilled Oregon Pinot Gris, for instance, stays very cool for the length of time that you’re enjoying it… unless you enjoy a glass of wine over an hour’s time.